BreathingCode/BreathingCode.github.io/_posts/2015-04-01-cancelling-the-conference.md

 ---

 We are very sad, but in the end it is the right thing to do: We've decided to cancel Breathing Code 2015.
-Seven tickets sold was not enough to make it work.
+Seven tickets sold is far from enough to make ends meet.

 Many thanks to all who supported us -- especially in the last week since Benjamin [wrote about our dilemma](/2015/03/27/making-it-count.html).
 Thanks to all the